How Much Do Software Engineers Make?

-Software engineers create and design applications that meet the requirements of users.
+Software engineers create and design applications that meet user requirements.
 They also design and maintain a company's computer systems.
 The job requires extensive knowledge of programming languages, frameworks, design architecture, algorithms and data structures, and debugging software.

 A branch of computer science, software engineering includes many specialties.
-Artificial intelligence (AI) developers, back-end developers, front-end developers, mobile app developers, and security software developers also create products and services for end users and businesses.
+Artificial intelligence (AI), back-end, front-end, mobile app, and security software developers also create products and services for end users and businesses.
 A mobile development team may create an Android game using Java and PHP, while a back-end developer may use Node.js to create a user authentication system project.

 What Does a Software Engineer Do?

-Software engineers often need a technical background, but they should also have administrative and personal skills.
-Common skills for software engineers include:
+Software engineers need a technical background, but they should also have administrative and personal skills.
+Common skills and responsibilities for software engineers include:

 - Communicating clearly with customers and project managers